esheldon/fitsio/README.md

 filename='data.fits'
 data = fitsio.read(filename)

-# read a subset of rows and columns from the specified extension
+# read a subset of rows and columns from a table
 data = fitsio.read(filename, rows=[35,1001], columns=['x','y'], ext=2)

 # read the header, or both at once